Employer of Record (EOR) Ireland

 In the modern workforce, it’s crucial to correctly classify workers as either independent contractors or employees.
 Misclassification can lead to legal issues and unintended liabilities.
 The distinction between these two types of work arrangements primarily hinges on the nature of the contract and the relationship between the individual and the organization.

 Independent Contractors operate under a contract for services and are generally considered self-employed.
 They have control over their work, bear financial risks, and are responsible for their own business operations.
+Employees, on the other hand, work under a contract of service and are entitled to employment protections, benefits, and rights.

 Here’s a comparative look at the key differences between an Independent Contractor and an Employee: